 THE SALVATION ARMY INTERNATIONAL HERITAGE CENTRE SUBJECT GUIDE

 MIGRATION

-This guide offers an overview of archives and published sources available at the International Heritage Centre relating to The Salvation Army's migration projects and schemes.
-You can find a large number of our records via our online catalogue.
+This guide offers an overview of archives and published sources available at the International Heritage Centre relating to The Salvation Army's migration activities and schemes.
+You can find many of our records via our online catalogue.

-The Heritage Centre has no records of individuals who migrated with The Salvation Army, so this guide is aimed at those with a general interest in Salvation Army migration.
-If you are looking for records of an individual who migrated with The Salvation Army, please see 'What material is elsewhere?' at the end of this guide.
+The Heritage Centre has very few records of individuals who migrated with The Salvation Army, so this guide is aimed at those with a general interest in Salvation Army migration.
+If you are looking for records of an individual who migrated with The Salvation Army, please see 'Post-war migration: 1945-1981' and 'What material is elsewhere?' towards the end of this guide.

 Background

 In the first half of the twentieth century The Salvation Army was the UK's largest voluntary migration society.
 Over this period it helped a quarter of a million people to emigrate from the British Isles to the British Empire Dominions, specialising in migration to Canada, Australia and New Zealand.
 The Salvation Army Emigration Department helped migrants in a variety of ways: it provided a booking service for those who could pay their own fares, assisted passages (loans) for those unable to afford the full cost of migration, conducted parties and chartered vessels for group migration, and a range of targeted schemes, some of which incorporated training.

 The Salvation Army's large-scale twentieth century emigration work had its roots in the organisation's late nineteenth century social work.
-In 1890 William Booth, the founder of The Salvation Army, wrote In Darkest England and the Way Out in which he drew on The Salvation Army's experience of social work in the 1880s to present a solution to the ills the organisation had encountered.
+In 1890 William Booth, the founder of The Salvation Army, wrote In Darkest England and the Way Out in which he drew on The Salvation Army's experience of social work in the 1880s to present a solution to the societal ills the organisation had encountered.
 His plan to aid the 'submerged tenth' of the British population hinged on the progressive movement of people through 'The City Colony' and 'The Farm Colony' to 'The Colony Over-Sea'.

-This guide presents the development of The Salvation Army's emigration work, from its origins in 1885 until it ceased in the early 1980s, in chronological stages to provide a range of entry points into the records.
+This guide presents the development of The Salvation Army's emigration work in chronological stages to provide a range of entry points into the records.
+It covers almost a century of active migration work from 1885 to the early 1980s as well as looking at the legacy of this work into the twenty-first century.

 Contents

 Emigration before In Darkest England: 1885-1890 2

 'The Colony Over-Sea': 1890-c1912 4

 Universal emigration: 1890-1903 10

 'The New Emigration': 1903-1914 11

-Migration schemes: 1916-1945 16
+Migration schemes: 1916-1939 16

-Migration: 1945-1981 21
+Post-war migration: 1945-1981 22

+Legacy: apology and redress in the twenty-first century 24

 What material is elsewhere?
-22
+25

 EMIGRATION BEFORE IN DARKEST ENGLAND: 1885-1890

 WHAT MATERIAL DO WE HAVE?